Bel Ami (1939 film): Plot

 In Paris, in about 1900, George Duroy, just returned from Morocco, spends a night with the singer Rachel, who is rehearsing the song Bel Ami.
 Later at a party he tells the newspaper editor Forestier about Morocco.
 At the request of the ladies present Duroy is engaged by Walter, proprietor of La Vie Française, as a journalist.

 Forestier's wife Madeleine, who is also the mistress of the Député Laroche, whom she allows to exploit her in order to influence the newspaper as Laroche wishes, helps Duroy in the composition of his texts.
 Forestier becomes jealous of Duroy and divorces Madeleine.

-The Minister for the Colonies, who has campaigned for a restrained foreign policy, is obliged to resign.
-His successor is Laroche, who initially stands for interventionist policies, because of his ownership of land in Morocco, is seen through by Moroccan nobles and blackmailed.
+The Minister for the Colonies, who has campaigned for a restrained foreign policy, has to resign.
+His successor is Laroche, who initially stands for interventionist policies because of his ownership of land in Morocco.
+However, he is blackmailed by Moroccan nobles who see through his motives.
 In order to give his change of position an acceptable public appearance he asks Madeleine to marry Duroy, who has meantime risen to editor-in-chief.
 She does so, but the marriage does not last long.

 Duroy saves Laroche's daughter Suzanne when her horse bolts.
 Without introducing themselves they arrange to meet at the opera ball that evening.
 There, thanks to Rachel, who for a long time has been performing the song Bel Ami in a plush revue, Duroy learns the truth about Laroche's intrigues, which he publishes in his newspaper.
 Duroy is in love with Suzanne and divorces Madeleine to marry her.
 Laroche resigns, and Suzanne urges Duroy to enter politics.
 As minister Duroy prevents his former boss Walter from continuing the crooked intrigues of Laroche.
 He takes leave of his former wife Madeleine, Rachel and Frau von Marelle, in order to devote himself to his marriage with Suzanne.